Masters 2017: Garcia, Fowler in leading four

 The 57-year-old Couples shot 70 to keep alive a dream of a second green jacket 25 years after his first.

-The laid-back American shares the record of 23 consecutive cuts made at the Masters with three-time champion Gary Player.
+The laid-back American is invigorated by Augusta and shares the record of 23 consecutive cuts made at the Masters with three-time champion Gary Player.
 He has also had five top-20 finishes since turning 50.

 "I love the place, I've said that for 33 straight years," Couples told Sky Sports.
 "In conditions like this I almost feel better.
 In the bad weather it's a battle and by playing here so many times I feel I can save shots."